 - Rural residential, commercial, industrial, and other non-farm and non-forest development.
 For the most part, these types of development occur outside the County farm and forest zones in areas designated for non-farm and non-forest development, including rural residential areas and rural centers.
 Issues of community importance include the ability to reuse vacant commercial and industrial buildings, potential impacts of increased development on water quality, and opportunities for businesses in rural centers to serve both the rural centers and surrounding areas. - Home occupations.
 State law allows for certain types of "home occupations" (businesses occurring within a residence) in farm and forest zones as conditional uses.
-Counties can choose whether or not to allow these uses in these areas and may decide how to regulate their impacts on surrounding uses.
-In addition, some commercial activities can be permitted outright within a residence if they operate in a manner that is indistinguishable from the residential use of a dwelling. - Site and development standards.
+Counties can allow these uses in farm and forest zones and may regulate home occupations to minimize their impacts on surrounding uses.
+Some commercial activities can be permitted outright within a residence if they operate in a manner that is indistinguishable from the residential use of a dwelling. - Site and development standards.
 The County's Zoning Code includes a variety of standards for how homes, businesses, and other structures are located on a property and designed.
 Community members have stressed a desire for flexibility that balances development with standards that help preserve rural character and reduce the impacts of a given development on surrounding properties and residents.
 This includes flexibility in standards for parking and landscaping, along with potential new standards for building design that emphasize rural character. - Land use permitting process.
 Applying for a land use permit can be a challenging and complex process.
 Many permitting standards, processes, and timelines are set by state law.
 Community members have consistently stressed the need for the County to be fair, consistent, and reasonable in their approach to requiring and reviewing development permits. - Grading and Fill.
 Fill dirt is often imported to resource zoned lands.
 The fill frequently comes from an urban site being prepared for development and farmers in resource areas will sometimes accept fill to improve the potential for growing crops by making the land better drained and more level, and/ or by placing good topsoil on top of less productive soil.
 The County allows this practice and the County's zoning ordinance includes exemptions from obtaining a grading and erosion control permit, including an exemption for "routine agricultural management practices."
-However, problems can arise when property owners receiving fill claim the exemption even though the volume and extent of the fill suggest that use of the fill goes beyond routine agricultural practices.
-In these situations, County staff may struggle with the exact meaning of 'routine agricultural management practices' due to a lack of a clear definition and/or related standards.
+However, problems can arise when property owners receiving fill claim the exemption even though the volume, quality, and extent of the fill suggest that use of the fill goes beyond routine agricultural practices.